omnigres/omnigres/README.md

 Here we expect you are running the [container image](#-runner--quick-start), which has omni_httpd and omni_web extensions provisioned by default.

 Let's start with a traditional example.
-Here we w ill instruct the handler that is provisioned by omni_httpd by default to use the enclosed query to greet the world.
+Here we will instruct the handler that is provisioned by omni_httpd by default to use the enclosed query to greet the world.